jhowpaes/mybarber-reactjs/README.md

-## MyBarber mobile
+## MyBarber reactjs

-mobile app developed in the course of rocketseat:
+mobile app developed in the course of rocketseat